canonical/snapd/docs/rest.md

     * `type`: the type of snap; one of `app`, `framework`, `kernel`, `gadget`, or `os`.
     * `description`: snap description
-    * `installed_size`: for installed snaps, how much space the snap itself (not its data) uses.
+    * `installed-size`: for installed snaps, how much space the snap itself (not its data) uses.
-    * `download_size`: for not-installed snaps, how big the download will be, formatted as a decimal string.
+    * `download-size`: for not-installed snaps, how big the download will be, formatted as a decimal string.
-    * `rollback_available`: if present and not empty, it means the snap can be rolled back to the revision specified as a value to this entry.
+    * `rollback-available`: if present and not empty, it means the snap can be rolled back to the revision specified as a value to this entry.
-    * `update_available`: if present and not empty, it means the snap can be updated to the revision specified as a value to this entry.
+    * `update-available`: if present and not empty, it means the snap can be updated to the revision specified as a value to this entry.
     * `channel`: which channel the package is currently tracking.
 * `paging`